 This was one of the most fun and entertaining diy projects that I’ve ever done.
 I was amazed at how easy it was and love how it turned out!

 This post and photos may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission, at no extra charge to you.
 All opinions are my own.
 See my full disclosure HERE.

-One sweltering day last summer, I went on a junkin’ trip with my friend Amy from Atta Girl Says.
-We both found lots of treasures that day, but we were on the lookout for something we could use for a project for the Chic Chateau Showhouse.
+One sweltering day during the summer, I went on a junkin’ trip with my friend Amy from Atta Girl Says.
+We both found lots of treasures that day, but we were especially on the lookout for something we could use for a project for the Chic Chateau Showhouse.
 Don’t remember what that is?
 It was a designer decorated showhouse where the proceeds benefited a local charity.

 Back to the project.
 Amy wanted to repurpose a changing table into a potting bench, which you can see above.
 Isn’t it just the most adorable thing?!?!
 Click HERE to see how she accomplished the amazing transformation.
 I wanted to make a garden clock that could be displayed along with the potting bench.